Austin-Binoy/MATTY-FYP/README.md

 ## How to Use

 1. Log in.
-2. Scan ID card.
+2. Scan an ID card.
-3. Verify detected ID and name.
+3. Verify the detected student ID and name.
-4. Tick consent checkbox.
+4. Tick the consent checkbox.
-5. Submit record.
+5. Submit the record.
-6. Open Logs to filter, export PDF, or delete record.
+6. Open Logs to filter, export PDF, or delete a record.

 ---